junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean glances at him once in a while to make sure he's still breathing, just like when he's used to growing up. *Sam is responsibility.
 And love is... love is...*

 He doesn't realize he's been biting his lower lip all the way since heading out until his lip starts bleeding when they cross the state line to the Kansas side.
 Even then, Dean still doesn't release it.
-It feels like a suitable punishment and reminder for those lips of his since they betrayed him, Dean reasons with himself, and bites harder.
+It feels like a suitable punishment and reminder for those lips of his since they betrayed him, Dean reasons with himself and bites harder.

 The car screeches to a sharp stop when they are closing in on the small mountain road leading to the bunker, the headlight illuminating a bloodied figure laying on the asphalt like a road kill.
 The body covered by the trench coat stirs when the light shines brightly on his face.